 - The property must be residential rental property under the existing ownership for the entire loan term.
-If the property is transferred by any means during the loan term, the remaining unforgiven portion, plus interest based on the existing market, will become immediately due and payable; - The Borrower must maintain the property according to the Dallas Unified Building Code and agrees to allow City personnel to annually inspect the property; - The Borrower provides evidence of having paid annual property taxes and having secured fire and extended insurance coverage for the property; - Borrower must annually provide the City of Dallas with the information on rents and occupancy of HOME-assisted units to demonstrate compliance with the affordability rent requirements; - The Borrower must maintain reserves for maintenance; and - No further assistance during the affordability period term of the loan, whichever is longer.
+If the property is transferred by any means during the loan term, the remaining unforgiven portion, plus interest based on the existing market, will become immediately due and payable; - The Borrower must maintain the property according to the Dallas Unified Building Code and agrees to allow City personnel to annually inspect the property; - The Borrower provides evidence of having paid annual property taxes and having secured fire and extended insurance coverage for the property; - Borrower must annually provide the City of Dallas with the information on rents and occupancy of HOME-assisted units to demonstrate compliance with the affordability rent requirements; - The Borrower must maintain reserves for maintenance: and - No further assistance during the affordability period term of the loan, whichever is longer.

 The City loan will be secured by a lien on the property.
-The lien position will be no less than a second, except upon approval of the appropriate City Department Director, subordinate only to a private financial institution's superior lien for a loan in a greater amount.
+The lien position will be no less than a second, except upon approval of the appropriate City Department Director.
 The City may also require additional security for its loan, including, but not limited to, a first lien position on other investment property of the owner, as well as personal and/or corporate guarantees if it is necessary to secure the loan.